kamina95/TestGenAI-server/assistant_instructions/OpenAI_Assistant_Test_Creation_Guidelines.md

 ### Creating Test Cases
 - Develop test cases that specifically target the untested or under-tested lines of code.
 - Ensure your test cases are comprehensive and cover various scenarios to validate the code thoroughly.
+- Ensure that the new tests cases are written in the same JUnit version as the original code, if is JUnit5 or JUnit4.

 ### Code Submission
 - Submit only the Java code for the test cases.